dlsu-lscs/lscs-core-api/README.md

 This is an auth microservice, meant to be used by an application backend.

-*Treat this like a "middleware" with extra features, only for authenticating LSCS Members and returning necessary data from them.*
+*Treat this as a service that simply returns a JSON payload, used only for authenticating LSCS Members and returning necessary data from them.*

 ## Auth Endpoints